dev-yoonik/youverse-adversarial-attacks/README.md

 A new folder will be generated with the attacked images and logs.

+##### Model #####

+We make available a single [open source FR model](https://1drv.ms/u/c/5fcfe07ba7cf0300/ETcJlEC23OJPjtOEiRIgZwMB-xeBMgV7hkqQpxrhrJp5KA?e=j8c7AL) based on the insightface architecture which can be used with the insightface model config.

 #### Use in own pipeline: ####

 The attacks were implemented in the albumentations format, a common image augmentation library.
 As such,